AGÕæÈ˰ټÒÀÖ

 KUT News

-In the Austin area, the NWS said nearly two inches of rain have fallen in one hour.
+In the Austin area, the city said up to three inches of rain have fallen, and additional storms could bring more rain.
 The region has experienced an unusually wet summer so far, which has helped to keep typically searing temperatures down.

 Audrey McGlinchy is KUT's housing reporter.
 She focuses on affordable housing solutions, rentersâ€� rights and the battles over zoning.
 Got a tip?
 Email her at [email protected].
 Follow her on Twitter @AKMcGlinchy.